javi-jimenez/gcodis/README.md

 Build
 -----

-Packages and `live-build` system now are independent.

-### Packages

-Developing packages is independent of building images now.

-Packages are in the `./packages/` directory.

-To generate the packages do:

-  ./gen_pkgs.sh

-#### Dependencies

-  apt-get install devscripts dh-make
+Image generation based on the Debian tool `live-build`.

 ### Images and `live-build`

-To build the all the images using the `live-build` system you can do:
+To build all the images using the `live-build` system you can do:

   make